wilkerwma/admission-test/README.md

 **Note 1**:
 ````
 Use the "Laravel Way" to implement the features of the application.
 Remember that we are interested in
-knowing how much you know about the framework and it's features.
+knowing how much you know about the framework and its features.
 ````

 **Note 2**:
 ````
 Apply as many best practices as you can think of.
-They will be important to determine you level of
+They will be important to determining your level of
 expertise.
 ````